 - Some men develop yeast infections under the foreskin of the penis during treatment, especially if they are taking steroids or antibiotics.
 Symptoms include itching, irritation, and discharge from the penis.
 If you suspect you have a yeast infection, avoid sex and call your doctor or nurse.

-- If you have had a bone marrow or stem cell transplant, you are at increased risk of infection for many months after your treatment.
+- If you have had a transplant, you are at increased risk of infection for many months after your treatment.
 Until your doctor tells you that your immune system has recovered

-- Use latex condoms each time you have vaginal, oral, or anal sex.
+- Use a latex condom each time you have vaginal, oral, or anal sex.

 - Use a barrier device (condoms or dental dams) any time your partner's saliva, vaginal secretions, or semen could enter your mouth.
-See “Barrier Devices” below for more information.
+See the section “Barrier Devices” for more information.

-- Abstain from any sexual activity that could expose your mouth to feces.
+- Do not perform any sexual activity that could expose your mouth to feces.

 Consider Steps to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications

-There is little data about how much anticancer medication gets into a man's semen and even less on whether this poses any risk to a sexual partner.
-If this is a concern to you or your partner, consider using a condom whenever your semen could enter your partner's vagina, mouth, or anus.
-This will prevent your partner, regardless of his or her age or gender, from being exposed to any medication that may be in your semen.
-We don't know how long these drugs may be in semen, but you could use a condom each day you have chemotherapy and for 1 week afterward.
-If you have multiple partners, or if you have a female partner who could become pregnant and is not using any other form of birth control, use condoms throughout your treatment and until your doctor advises you that it is safe to attempt pregnancy.
-See “Barrier Devices” below for more information.
+We do not how much anticancer medication gets into a man's semen or if this poses any risk to a sexual partner.
+If this is a concern for you or your partner, consider using a condom whenever your semen could enter your partner's vagina, mouth, or anus.
+This will prevent your partner, regardless of his or her age or sex, from being exposed to any medication that may be in your semen.
+We don't know how long these medications may be in semen, but you could use a condom each day you have chemotherapy and for 1 week afterward.

 - You can buy condoms at any drug store.
 We recommend latex condoms, but if you or your partner is allergic to latex, use polyurethane condoms.